Girl in tokyo with a kimono

-The Bucket List Mermaid contains affiliate links from trusted travel partners.
-When you purchase through a link on this site, I may earn an affiliate commission at no extra cost to you.
-See the Disclaimer Policy for more information.
+This website contains affiliate links from trusted partners.
+If you purchase through a link on this site, I may earn a commission at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+See my Privacy Policy and Disclosure for more information.

 Exploring Asakusa Temple in a kimono in Tokyo, Japan